BlockDevsUnited/NFT-COURSE/README.md

 ### Schedule

-There will be a meetup at the start of each week in our discord channel.
-[Discord Channel](https://discord.gg/dBypDNd8)
+There will be a meetup at the start of each week in our [Discord Channel](https://discord.gg/dBypDNd8).

 * Week 1 Workshop - March 1st
 * Week 2 Workshop - March 8th